Spacial/awesome-arts/README.md

 - [BIRDFONT](https://birdfont.org): is a free font editor which lets you create vector graphics and export TTF, OTF, EOT and SVG fonts.
 The editor has good support for both monochrome and color font formats.
 - [inspect-open-images](https://github.com/gecid-aia/inspect-open-images): Python utilitary to help to download, crop and derivate new images from Open Image V6 dataset
 - [NaNoWriMo](https://www.omnicalculator.com/other/nanowrimo): National Novel Writing Month, or NaNoWriMo for short, is a writing challenge.
 Every November, thousands of writers from all around the world commit to writing 50,000 words of their own prose in a month.
+- [VUO](https://vuo.org/what-is-vuo): is an application to help people develop interactive experiences, live performances, digital media, and more.

 ## Fonts